jokob-sk/NetAlertX/dockerfiles/README.md

 ## ℹ Usage

+pialert.conf
+ - Everytime you rebuilt the container with a new image check if new settings have been added in [pialert.conf](https://github.com/jokob-sk/Pi.Alert/blob/main/config/pialert.conf).

 Network
  - You will have to run the container on the host network, e.g: `sudo docker run --rm --net=host jokobsk/pi.alert`

 Default Port
  - The app is accessible on the port `:20211`.

 > Please note - the cronjob is executed every 3 and 5 minutes so wait that long for all of the scans to run.